 During the investigation, an appropriately trained investigator will gather information from the parties and other individuals who have relevant information, and gather relevant available evidentiary materials, including physical evidence, documents, communications between the parties, and other electronic records and media as appropriate.
 The parties will be interviewed separately and will not appear in the same room during the investigation.
-The parties will have the opportunity to review and within ten (10) business days comment on the information gathered by the investigator and the investigative report prior to the investigator submitting an investigative report and record to the Hearing Panel.
-Both parties will receive a copy of the investigator's report and record simultaneously.
-All individuals involved in the investigation will be treated with sensitivity and respect and the investigation will be completed as expeditiously as possible.
+The parties will have the opportunity to review and comment on the information gathered by the investigator prior to the investigator finalizing the investigative report and record.
+Both parties will receive a copy of the investigative report and record simultaneously.
+OIETIX aims to complete an investigation within ninety (90) business days of the date the accused is notified of the formal complaint.